xmtp/xmtp-typebot/README.md

 This project enables conversational bots to interact with users via the XMTP decentralized messaging protocol.
 It uses Typebot as an example service but is designed to be extensible for other services like Intercom or Dialogflow.

+Typebot can be [self-hosted](https://docs.typebot.io/self-hosting/get-started), allowing you full control over your deployment and data.

 ## Requirements

 - `yarn` package manager version 2.x or 3.x or 4.x